sipcapture/hep-sidekick/README.md

 - `--selector`: Label selector to find pods to attach to. (default: `hep-sidekick/enabled=true`)
 - `--homer-address`: Address of the HOMER server. (default: `127.0.0.1:9060`)
+- `--heplify-args`: A string of arguments to pass to the heplify container. (default: `"-i any -t pcap"`)

 ### Example